Overall Procedure of MASW Survey

 appropriate interpolation scheme (

-a surface location corresponding to the middle of the receiver line.
-A
+profile at a surface location corresponding to the middle of the

 Field Procedure for Data Acquisition